hlship/tapx/README.md

 Two components for enabling KAPTCHA verification that the client is a living person, based on the [kaptcha](http://code.google.com/p/kaptcha/) project.

+This code has been moved to the Tapestry framework in Tapestry 5.3.

 * Components:
   * KaptchaField
   * KaptchaImage